 - Your child will be delighted when he or she succeeds.
 A little praise from you will help a lot.
 It can be quite tricky to get the balance right between giving praise and making a big deal out of it, which you don't want to do.
 Don't give sweets as a reward, as that can end up causing more problems.
 When the time is right, your child will want to use the potty and they will just be happy to get it right.

-Some children with illnesses or disabilities find it more difficult to learn functions such as sleeping through the night or using a toilet.
-This might be linked to their medical condition or disability, and it can be challenging for them and for you.
+Some children with long-term illnesses or disabilities find it more difficult to learn to use a potty or toilet.
+This can be challenging for them and for you, but it's important not to avoid potty training for too long.

-Visit the Contact a Family website for information, further sources of support, and ways of getting in touch with other parents who have faced similar problems.
+Visit the Contact a Family website for information, further sources of support and ways of getting in touch with other parents who have had similar problems.

 Common potty-training problems

-Whatever you decide, don't let it get you or your child down, and don’t put pressure on them.
+Whatever you decide, don't let it get you or your child down and don't put pressure on them.
 Talk to other parents about how they coped.
-You also don’t want to confuse your child by stopping and starting too often.
-So if you do stop, leave it for a few weeks before you start again.
+You also don't want to confuse your child by stopping and starting too often.
+If you do stop, leave it for a few weeks before you start again.

-Even though accidents can be very frustrating, try not to show your child your frustration.
+Even though accidents can be very frustrating, try not to show your child that you are frustrated.
 Explain that you want them to use the potty or toilet next time.
 If your child starts to worry, the problem could get worse.

-If your child has been dry for a while, either at night, during the day or both, and then starts wetting themselves again, it can mean they have a bladder infection, constipation or threadworms.
+If your child has been dry for a while, either at night, during the day or both, and then starts wetting themselves again, it can mean they have a bladder infection, constipation, threadworms or type I diabetes.
 Ask your GP for more advice.

 The best thing you can do is be understanding and sympathetic.
 Your child will almost certainly be upset about the lapse and won't be doing it on purpose.